Photo courtesy Goldenvoice

-Pervasive as his spirit was among the crowd, his presence was even more pronounced across its eight stages.
+As pervasive as his reach was among the crowd, it was even more profound across its eight stages.
 2manydjs and Jack Ü offered up medleys while his likeness flashed across screens.
 Mavis Staples held a moment of silence.
 Ice Cube dedicated his set to Prince, while GNR’s Duff McKagan slapped a purple Prince symbol decal over his bass.
 Ellie Goulding galvanized a good quarter of the polo field into a singalong to an almost-a cappella rendition of “When Doves Cry.”
 LCD Soundsystem electro-fied “Controversy.”
-Gallant and Jhene Aiko offered up a brief rendition of “Diamonds and Pearls,” and the former returned again to play “Purple Rain” with Sufjan Stevens—two artists who know about the kind of ache of passion Prince specialized in if there ever were some.
+Gallant and Jhene Aiko offered up a brief rendition of “Diamonds and Pearls,” and the former returned again to play “Purple Rain”—two artists who know about the ache of passion Prince specialized in if there ever were some.
 I’m sure there are more I’m forgetting.

 Photo via Facebook

 But, as he’d be the first to tell us, no one does Prince like Prince.
 In the lull before LCD’s headlining set, Prince’s voice echoed out from the darkened main stage with the opening lyrics to his now-famous cover of Radiohead’s “Creep” from his own 2008 headlining set.

 The screens flashed on, and there he was—a hundred feet tall, done up in lights, a bespoke, guitar-slung duke from a funky dimension pacing the stage with frenetic scorn, like he was pissed off at the floorboards for daring to sully the soles of his platform boots.